VillagerUnknown/VillagerCoin/README.md

 * Emerald Coin = 1,000,000 Copper Coins
 * Netherite Coin = 100,000,000 Copper Coins

-Emerald and Netherite coins are only available through currency conversion crafting due to their insane values.
+Emerald and Netherite coins are only available through currency conversion crafting due to their high values.
 These coins are mostly here to help players who amass a large wealth in their world.

 **Currency Conversions**